Budget – definition and meaning

 This announcement is called The Budget.

-The UK Government, like all others across the world, gets its money through taxes.
-The Chancellor explains what changes there will be in taxes over the next 12 months.
+Like all others across the world, the UK Government gets its money through taxes.
+The Chancellor explains the changes in taxes over the next 12 months.

 Flexible budgets reflect the changing variable costs.
 When factory activity, for example, rises, the flexible budget or financial plan grows.
 Conversely, when it declines, the amount in the financial plan shrinks.